The Sciences Behind CIRCLES

 Partners: Gate2Growth (DK), National Institute of Agricultural Research France (FR), Eurovix (IT), University of Dundee (UK), MS Biotech (IT), National Resources Institute Finland (FI), SoilFood (FI), Orogel (IT), EmmeFood (IT), Centro Ricerche per la Chimica Fine (IT)

-1. Objectives
+- Objectives

-WP4 will answer the following specific questions:
+WP4 addressed the following specific questions:

-• What is the microbiome composition in commercial poultry and swine farms that differ in productivity, quality, safety and sustainability?
+- What is the microbiome composition in commercial poultry and swine farms that differ in productivity, quality, safety and sustainability?

-• Can we design nutritional strategies and bio-promotors that enhance poultry and swine farms in such a way that they conform to qualities associated with future-proof food systems?
+- Can we design nutritional strategies and bio-promotors that enhance poultry and swine farms in such a way that they conform to qualities associated with future-proof food systems?

-• Can we optimise nutritional strategies and bio-promotors so that they can be exploited as new Smart Microbiome Food Products (SMFPs) with innovative Microbiome Transparent Labels (MTLs) for the poultry and swine food chains?
+- Can we optimise nutritional strategies and bio-promotors so that they can be exploited as new Smart Microbiome Food Products (SMFPs) with innovative Microbiome Transparent Labels (MTLs) for the poultry and swine food chains?

-1. Methodology
+- Methodology

-(1) enhance the specific combinations of beneficial microbes associated to high performance scores, identified in the observational phase;
+(1) Enhance the specific combinations of beneficial microbes associated to high performance scores, identified in the observational phase;

-(2) support a circular beneficial action among the farmer, animal, farm, slaughterhouse and meat product microbial communities to reach that microbial setting promoting productivity, quality, safety and sustainability of the poultry and swine food chains.
+(2) Support a circular beneficial action among the farmer, animal, farm, slaughterhouse and meat product microbial communities to reach that microbial setting promoting productivity, quality, safety and sustainability of the poultry and swine food chains.

-1. Deliverables
+- Deliverables

 D4.1: Report on microbiomes dynamics, circulations and association with performances across the poultry & swine food chains, observational phase (M30)